Water Resource Management in Sri Lanka

 Hydroelectric power is the cheapest method among power generating methods uses in Sri Lanka.
 And also, it was the first public electricity supplying method.
 In 1895 a UK company named Messrs Bousteds introduced hydroelectricity to our country.
 In 1950, the first hydro-project was completed.
 It is known as Laxapana power scheme.
 It has gravity dam which is 35m high and 105m long.
 And from the dam, there is a 2560m long 2.7m diameter tunnel to carry the water to power the station at old Laxapana.
 Stage 2 of this project completed in 1958.
 The Wimaladasa power station was built in this stage.

 The Maskeli Oya project was commenced in 1966 and was finished in 1969.
 In this project Maussakelle Dam and reservoir was constructed across Maskeli oya.
 It is 35m high 188m wide concreate dam.
-This reservoir holds 109,000,000 mof water
+This reservoir holds 109,000,000 m3 of water

 Polgolla Barrage was constructed under the first stage of Mahaveli development project and.
 It was built to turn Mahaveli Ganga to Amban Ganga generating 38MW at Ukuwela power station.
 The 8 km long tunnel was built to carry water from Polgolla to Ukuwela.
 In next stage, Bowatenna reservoir was constructed which has two tunnels, one for irrigation and other for power generation.
 The irrigation tunnel connected to three tanks Dambulu Oya, Kandalama Wewa, and Huruluwewa.
 Power tunnel carries water to Bowatenna power station.